Microservices with Go and Docker

 Run Docker Container

-After building your Docker image, you can run a Docker container based on that image using the following command:
+After building your Docker image, you can run a container from that image with the following command:

 docker run -p 8080:8080 docker-app-demo-go

-This command starts a new Docker container named docker-app-demo-go, exposing port 8080 on your local machine and forwarding requests to the Go application running inside the container.
+This command starts a new Docker container from the docker-app-demo-go image, exposing port 8080 on your local machine and forwarding requests to the Go application running inside the container.

 Lets' test this application, and open the browser and write localhost:8080 in the address bar,